sderosiaux/how-i-stay-updated/README.md

 # Newsletters
-- http://highscalability.com/ : stuff-the-internet-says-on-scalability, quotes and numbers
+- http://highscalability.com/ : stuff-the-internet-says-on-scalability, quotes and numbers.
+A LOT of links to blogs and articles

 # Github
 Subscribed to some projects to read issues / PR and know where it's going (quite time consuming)